capogreco/milestone_2/milestone_2.md

 It is from within the context of the Idaean Dactyls that we must understnd the allegorical function of the story of Pythagoras in the forge.
 The story goes that as Pythagoras was walking past the smithy, he heard something musical in the clamour of the various hammers hitting their respective anvils.
 This music drew him into the smithy, it *hauled his body* -- to borrow a phrase from Loveless [-@lovelessHowMakeArt2019] -- towards the materialality of the hammers.
 Upon investigation, Pythagoras ascertained that the pitch of the hammers' sounds were proportionally correlated with their weights. [@burkertLoreScienceAncient1972]

 The story itself is highly dubious -- the pitch a hammer makes is is not strictly proportional with its weight, but contingent on other properties such as its dimensions and shape.
-What is perhaps more noteworthy about this story than this "insight", is how it acted historically to intervene in the functioning the pre-existing, hegemonic mythos of the Idaean Dactyls. [@burkertLoreScienceAncient1972]  The story of Pythagoras in the forge shifts the locus of episteme from divine providence, to the province of Human Intuition.
+What is perhaps more noteworthy about this story than this "insight", is how it acted historically to intervene in the functioning the pre-existing, hegemonic mythos of the Idaean Dactyls. [@burkertLoreScienceAncient1972]  The story of Pythagoras in the forge shifts the locus of responsibility from divine providence, to the province of Human Intuition.
 It is important that we pause here to feel the normative force of Rosi Braidotti rolling her eyes: it is Pythagoras' genius that allows him to correlate pitch with string or pipe length, and the subsequent belief that harmony must be constituted by frequency relationships involving low integer fractions.

 - they turned this insight into a religion where they worshipped mathematics, especially the integers 1, 2, 3, and 4.
 - they literally constructed the man "Pythagoras", who came to occupy the role of governing signifier